-The layout would provide a cycle/bus route extending from Jackson Road.
-There would also be a contribution of 29k for bus stop improvements and amendments to the existing pedestrian refuge on Nottingham Road.
+In this case, the development provides a high level pedestrian connectivity with walks included throughout the layout.
+The layout also includes a cycle/bus route extending from Jackson Road.
+Additionally, there would also be a contribution of 29k for bus stop improvements and amendments to the existing pedestrian refuge on Nottingham Road.
 Finally, a travel plan will be provided aimed at reducing private vehicular travel.
-The site is considered to be in a sustainable location for development.
+The site is considered to be in a sustainable location for development and adopts a layout, which encourages active travel modes.